gluetool.glue module¶

 Most common usage would be an addition of tags, e.g.

-to allow search for events related to the same remote address.Parameters: str) current (dict(str,) – current set of tags and their values.
+remote-hostto allow search for events related to the same remote address.Parameters: str) current (dict(str,) – current set of tags and their values.
 Return type: dict(str, str) Returns: new set of tags.
-It is possible to add tags directly into current
+It is possible to add tags directly into currentand then return it.

 -